miklevin/MikeLev.in/_posts/2024-11-16-fighting-dunning-kruger-effect.md

 The actual processing logic would be implemented in the `_queue_analysis` and `_process_analysis` methods, which would handle the file-based queue system and background processing.

-Me: Don't suggest change for the sake of change.
+**Me**: Don't suggest change for the sake of change.
 Are you happy with @WebAngiogram as a universal starting template for cleaning up workflows like @BotifyLinkGraph with the loose coupling and elegance of @StreamSimulator  while preparing to incorporate the persisent argument system implied by @RequestQueue ?
 This is not a prompt to re-architect, over-arrchitect or otherwise make changes for the sake of change.
 I am looking for an 80/20-rule good enough idiomatically sound starting template that won't screw me.
 The project criteria can be found in @2024-11-16-fighting-dunning-kruger-effect.md but don't get lost in that article.
 Just do a light scan, and be empathetic to a human suffering from cognitive overload.
 I want something we can have fun collaborating on without spirals of doom.

-Claude: Yes, I think @WebAngiogram is a good template that hits the sweet spot.
+**Claude**: Yes, I think @WebAngiogram is a good template that hits the sweet spot.
 Here's why:

 1. It follows @StreamSimulator's proven patterns for UI/UX:
    - Clean separation of concerns